painting a room

 using a paint bucket

-Put your paint cans in buckets.
-The bucket will catch drips, prevents spills, and give you a place to hold your rag.
+Put your paint tins in buckets.
+The bucket catches drips, prevents spills, and gives you a place to hold your rag.

 22. Use Paint Pads for Tight Spots